 The Chief Operating Officers are responsible for compliance in their respective dealerships and for their supplier relationships.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all our employees and all of the Executive Board and the Directors have been briefed on the subject and our suppliers are asked to confirm they too have met the requirements in our agreements with them.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all our colleagues, and all of the Executive Board and the Directors have been briefed on the subject.In addition, our supplier chains and contractors are asked to confirm they too have met the requirements in our agreements with them.

 Our Effectiveness in Combating Slavery and Human Trafficking